deleeuw/jansweb/content/post/wijsen/_index.md

 **Who knows .
 What are you most proud of?
 Perhaps that&#39;s a better question.**

 The UCLA department of statistics is probably the most permanent thing that I helped establish and I was sort of instrumental in having it established.
 It&#39;s interesting, because it started small obviously, it started slowly because there was a lot of opposition, and then you see it growing, and now there are about 300 to 400 people involved, students and faculty and staff, so I think that&#39;s large accomplishment.
 I obviously didn&#39;t do it alone, but I think made a substantial contribution to it.
-From the scientific point of view, I did some fundamental work in multidimensional scaling - I&#39;m still doing fundamental work - and there&#39;s the whole GIFI system, which I&#39;ve been doing since basically 1968.
+From the scientific point of view, I did some fundamental work in multidimensional scaling - I&#39;m still doing fundamental work - and there&#39;s the whole Gifi system, which I&#39;ve been doing since basically 1968.
 That&#39;s a large amount of work which has produced a huge number of students, who did their dissertations with me or with other people after I left, so that&#39;s a continuing tradition.

 **Is there a psychometrician or statistician who has really inspired your work?**